Danie10/gadgeteerza-homeassistant/README.md

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container
 * Other config files are inside the ha-configs subfolder for HA.
 All are as named.
-The lovelace file is a copy of the Lovelace dashboard UI config to see how the UI cards are configured, especially those with text replacement for numerical value data.
+The lovelace file is a copy of the Lovelace dashboard UI config to see how the UI cards are configured, especially those with text replacement for numerical value data (it is found inside /.storage/ on the server).

 ## ToDo Wishlist
 * Try link for click on Glances card to open full Glances web page